devinterp.optim package

 zero_grad(set_to_none: bool = True) None

-Resets the gradients of all optimized torch.Tensor s.
+Reset the gradients of all optimized torch.Tensor s.

 Parameters: